How does WWF work?

-- Uniquely combines traditional conservation with work to address the global dynamics driving biodiversity loss and humanity’s unsustainable use of natural resources
+- Uniquely combines traditional conservation with work to address the global dynamics of biodiversity loss and humanity’s unsustainable use of natural resources

 - Focuses efforts on the most important places, species, and footprint areas, and integrates this work from the local level to the global